 Trust

-R4007: CLIENTs and DEVICEs MUST have the necessary credentials to perform authentication.

 The distribution of the credentials needed for establishing the trust relationship is out of the scope of this profile.

 R4008: A SERVICE MAY use additional mechanisms to verify the authenticity of the SENDER of any received MESSAGE by analyzing information provided by the lower networking layers.

+For example, a SERVICE may authenticate only CLIENTs whose IP address exists in a preconfigured list.

 DEVICE Behavior